DeniskaRediska21/Finance_News_Analysis/README.md

 + How this news will effect the stock price for the company?

 Todo:
-+ Providers are a bit finecky to setup, needs some work
++ Providers are a bit finicky to setup, needs some work
 + Testing of effectiveness on real stocks